 NordVPN is ranked second out of all the VPNs we’ve reviewed, and for good reason.
 Though there’s inconsistency across its network, it’s a feature-rich, inexpensive and powerful option for consumers.
-That said, with a souped-up list of features and special integrations, its business version — NordVPN Teams — is a great choice for companies, too.
+That said, with a souped-up list of features and special integrations, its remote access VPN — NordVPN Teams — is a great choice for companies, too.

 NordVPN Teams’ core business features are quite impressive.
 Each account on your plan can get a dedicated IP address for consistent and stable access to company databases and services.
 Plus, you can control all your employees accounts from a centralized control panel with an easy-to-use interface.
 It even offers single sign-on via Google, Azure AD and Okta.